 When you’re given a traffic ticket of any kind, you know you’re facing fines, but what about points on your license?
 Many drivers may not be as familiar with the points system, especially since it typically doesn’t immediately affect your license.

-For example, you may lose your license if you accumulate twelve points within a single twelve-month span.
+For example, you may lose your license for one month if you accumulate twelve points within a single twelve-month span.
 Eighteen points in eighteen months will lead to a three-month suspension, and if you receive twenty-four points in only thirty-six months, your license will be suspended for a year.

 If you already have points on your license, speeding can lead to a suspension.
 Speeding only adds three points to your license, and speeding over 50 mph will add four, but these points build up.
 Because that buildup can leave you relying on others, it’s important to fight back now to get your ticket dismissed.